 Although the mortgaged properties may be covered by insurance policies, such as hazard insurance or flood insurance, no assurance can be made that the proceeds from such policies will be used to repay any amounts owed in respect of such Reference Obligations or will be used to make improvements to the mortgaged properties commensurate with the value of any of the damaged improvements.
 In addition, although an insurance policy may cover the "replacement cost" of the improvements on any mortgaged property, the proceeds of such insurance policy may be insufficient to cover the actual replacement cost of such improvements or the appraised value of the improvements.
 No assurance can be given that the applicable insurer will have sufficient financial resources to make any payment on any insurance policy or that any such insurer will not challenge a claim, resulting in a delay or reduction of the ultimate insurance proceeds, which in turn could have a material adverse effect on the performance of the Notes.
 In particular, hazard insurers may experience financial strain and be unable to make payments on related claims during any period in which significant numbers of mortgaged properties are damaged by natural or other disasters, and any resulting losses on the Notes will not be reduced or offset by payments from Fannie Mae or otherwise.
-Moreover, mortgage insurance policies are subject to cancellation as permitted under the Servicing Guide (and might otherwise be cancelled prematurely).
 Furthermore, to the extent any mortgaged property becomes an REO property, Fannie Mae does not provide for third-party hazard insurance on such properties.
 While it is generally Fannie Mae's practice to restore REO properties that experience casualties, Fannie Mae is not obligated to do so.
 In the event a mortgaged property related to a Reference Obligation becomes an REO property, uninsured hazards on such REO property could result in lower Net Liquidation Proceeds upon liquidation, potentially leading to a Credit Event Net Loss on the related Reference Obligation.
 This risk applies especially in cases where Fannie Mae elects not to restore properties that experienced casualties.
-No Mortgage Insurance Credit Amount will be available to cover any losses if a Reference Obligation without an effective mortgage insurance policy becomes a Credit Event Reference Obligation.

-Mortgage Insurance Related to the Reference Obligations May Be Limited Due to Coverage Exclusions, Cancellations and Changes Affecting the Claims Process
+Mortgage Insurance Related to the Group 2 Reference Obligations May Be Limited Due to Coverage Exclusions, Cancellations and Changes Affecting the Claims Process

-The Reference Obligations are required to be covered by private mortgage insurance as of the Cut-off Date except under the limited circumstances described in "Summary of Terms - The Reference Pool".
+The Reference Obligations in Loan Group 2 are required to be covered by private mortgage insurance as of the Cut-off Date except under the limited circumstances described in "Summary of Terms - The Reference Pool".
 Mortgage insurance policies contain several exclusions from coverage, such as exclusions for claims relating to physical damage and environmental impairment due to natural or man-made disasters and those arising out of material servicing breaches relating to mortgage insurance policy administration.
 Mortgage insurance policies are also subject to cancellation as permitted under the Servicing Guide (and might otherwise be cancelled prematurely).
-No Mortgage Insurance Credit Amount will be available to cover any losses on a Reference Obligation if such Reference Obligation becomes a Credit Event Reference Obligation due to events or circumstances excluded from coverage under the related mortgage insurance policy or otherwise during any period in which such Reference Obligation is not covered by an effective mortgage insurance policy.
+No Mortgage Insurance Credit Amount will be available to cover any losses on a Reference Obligation in Loan Group 2 if such Reference Obligation becomes a Credit Event Reference Obligation due to events or circumstances excluded from coverage under the related mortgage insurance policy or otherwise during any period in which such Reference Obligation is not covered by an effective mortgage insurance policy.